Relintai/pandemonium_engine_docs/usage/2d/2d_lights_and_shadows.md

 ------------

-This tutorial explains how the 2D lighting works in the `lights and shadows ( https://github.com/godotengine/godot-demo-projects/tree/master/2d/lights_and_shadows )` demo project.
+This tutorial explains how the 2D lighting works in the `lights and shadows ( https://github.com/pandemoniumengine/pandemonium-demo-projects/tree/master/2d/lights_and_shadows )` demo project.
 It begins with a brief description of the resources used in the final demo and then describes how to make a scene like the demo step by step.

 ![](img/light_shadow_main.png)

-All the resources for this tutorial can be found in the `official demo repository ( https://github.com/godotengine/godot-demo-projects )` on GitHub.
+All the resources for this tutorial can be found in the `official demo repository ( https://github.com/pandemoniumengine/pandemonium-demo-projects )` on GitHub.
 I suggest you download it before starting.
 Alternatively, it can be downloaded from the Project Manager.
-Launch Godot and in the top bar select "Templates" and search for "2D Lights and Shadows Demo".
+Launch Pandemonium and in the top bar select "Templates" and search for "2D Lights and Shadows Demo".

 Setup